yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 ### Putting It All Together

-After carefully applying the above transformations, I ended up with the [final Push implementation of the interpreter](https://gist.github.com/yaskovdev/71010ede2d070ed88c11334160fedc88).
+After carefully applying the above transformations, I ended up with the [__final Push implementation of the interpreter__](https://gist.github.com/yaskovdev/71010ede2d070ed88c11334160fedc88).

 The interpreter takes the registers and the encoded URM program as input and executes the program.
 The state of the registers after the execution is the result of the URM program.

-## Testing The Interpreter
+## Testing the Interpreter

 Let's test the URM interpreter against the next input: